 How does this help our office?

-By providing this liaison, the UU-UNO is able to more readily reach out to congregations.
+By providing this liaison, the UU-UNO is able to reach out more readily to congregations so that they can be involved in international human rights and social justice action.
 It also provides a louder Youth presence in our Office.

 How old do you have to be?